 Editor’s note: Some viewers might find the video above graphic due to violence and profanity.

-Authorities alerted the public weeks later after this happened on the field at Center High School.
+The abuse happened on the field at Center High School.
 John Baccala, a spokesperson for KCMO Animal Control, said the time stamp on the Snapchat video says May 22, and the Center High School principal alerted animal control on May 24.

 The video shows a man who starts talking about kicking a field goal on the field and then proceeds to kick a small black cat.
 The cat goes flying, and then the video stops right after it lands.